teegre/btspk/README.md

 ## VDIM OPTIONS

-When invoked without argument, **vdim** reduces the volume
-of currently playing applications, or restore their initial volume.
+When invoked  **vdim** reduces default sink volume by 6dB, or restore its initial volume.

-**l, list**
-    - Display currently dimmed clients and exit.

-**d, dim**
-    - Dim volume of undimmed clients only.

-**r, restore**
-    - Restore dimmed clients only.

 **h, help**
     - Display help and exit.